skills-mcp/skills-mcp/docs/spec.md

 **Scripts (`scripts/`)**: Executable code for tasks requiring deterministic reliability or frequently rewritten operations.

 - **When to include**: When the same code is repeatedly rewritten or deterministic reliability is needed
-- **Benefits**: Token efficient, deterministic, may be executed without loading into context
+- **Benefits**: Token efficient, deterministic, **can be executed without loading into context**
+- **Reliability**: Code execution provides the deterministic reliability that certain operations require (e.g., sorting, form field extraction, file manipulation)
+- **Efficiency**: Operations like sorting a list or parsing structured data are far more efficient through code execution than token generation
 - **Note**: Scripts may still need to be read by the agent for patching or adjustments

 **Assets (`assets/`)**: Files not intended to be loaded into context, but used in the output the agent produces.